Skilled Bathroom Drywall Repair in Richmond, BC, With Ironwood Drywall Richmond

 Installation requires specific techniques:

-- Sealed joints using moisture-resistant compound
+- Sealed joints using a moisture-resistant compound

 - Proper spacing for expansion and contraction